facumolina/evospex-ae/extra/GENERATING_POSTCONDITION_OBJECTS.md

 $EVOSPEX/src/test/resources/sf110/<project>/<method>/<scope>/objects
 ```

-For the above run, this is instanced to (notice that we use a scope of 2 in SF110 experiments):
+For the above run, the objects' path is (notice that we use a scope of 2 in SF110 experiments):

 ```
 # ls $EVOSPEX/src/test/resources/sf110/2_a4j/Artists/getArtist/2/objects